 This particular essay is quite special to me.
 It marks the moment that I truly fell in love with modern art and abstraction.
-Important to notice here is that at the time I wrote this (during the second year of my undergraduate degree), I had no idea that the female artist Hilma af Klint (1862 – 1944) had produced several canvases of large-scale non-representational paintings that predates Kandinsky’s famous ‘first abstract watercolour’ from 1910.
+Important to note here is that at the time I wrote this (during the second year of my undergraduate degree), I had not yet come to know of the female artist Hilma af Klint (1862 – 1944) and her creation of several canvases of large-scale non-representational paintings that predates Kandinsky’s famous ‘first abstract watercolour’ from 1910.
 Her undeserved place in relative obscurity would most likely have been due to the reluctance of the art historical community to include her in mainstream narratives regarding artistic innovation (which is a travesty).
 As such, I highly recommend you take a look at her art.

 *An edited version of this article was published in the Undergraduate academic magazine SCOPE (summer 2014 edition), part of the University College Student Association (UCSA) of Utrecht University.